BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 This is because ensuring your site’s security is largely BigCommerce’s job, and features like PCI compliance, 2-factor authentication and SSL are employed to keep your site and its transactions secure.

-One thing you do have to think about however is backups — these are not automatically done for you by BigCommerce, and unless you have a proper backup process in place, you may find it difficult to retrieve your store data in the event of a catastrophic event.
+One thing I discovered you won’t get from BigCommerce however is backups — these are not automatically done for you, and unless you have a proper backup process in place, you may find it difficult to retrieve your store data in the event of a catastrophic event.

 Now, you can back up a BigCommerce store by manually exporting your product and site data periodically — but this can be a rather time consuming process.
 Accordingly, many site owners will instead reach for a dedicated backup app like ‘Rewind’ to do this automatically (this will result in additional costs, however).